Plain English Summary

 Regret is an emotion that is experienced when people believe that they should have acted differently.
 It is possible to anticipate the amount of regret that one would feel if they did not perform an action.
 The desire to avoid this emotion motivates people to undertake an action when they anticipate feeling regret for not acting.
 Anticipated regret therefore binds people to actions by signalling the emotional consequences of inaction.

-In two initial studies, we found that people had greater intentions to register as an organ donor after being asked whether they would later regret not registering than the control arm (not being asked whether they would later have regrets).
+In two initial studies, it was found that people had greater intentions to register as an organ donor after being asked whether they would later regret not registering than the control arm (not being asked whether they would later have regrets).
 These studies demonstrate that anticipated regret increases peoples intentions to register as an organ donor.
 However, people do not always act upon their intentions.
-In a further study we found that anticipated regret increased peoples self-reported registration as an organ donor.
+In a further study it was found that anticipated regret increased people's self-reported registration as an organ donor.
 The aim of the study is to test whether asking people whether they would later regret not registering as an organ donor increases registration.

 Who can participate?

 A large, nationally representative sample of the adult Scottish general public will be recruited via post.
 Participants will be randomly selected from a list containing 1.2 million members of the adult Scottish general public and invited to complete and return a brief questionnaire.
 Participants will be 18 years or older and will not be registered organ donors.